Carlota Joaquina of Spain: Marriage

-The subject of Carlota Joaquina's marriage was arranged by both King Charles III and his sister Mariana Victoria, Dowager Queen of Portugal, in the late 1770s when Mariana went to Spain to encourage diplomatic relations between the estranged countries.
-Carlota Joaquina was to marry Infante John, Duke of Beja (youngest grandson of Mariana Victoria), and Infante Gabriel of Spain (Carlota Joaquina's paternal uncle) was to marry Infanta Mariana Vitória of Portugal (only surviving granddaughter and namesake of the Dowager Queen of Portugal).
+The arrangement of Carlota Joaquina’s marriage was undertaken in the late 1770s by King Charles III of Spain and his sister, Mariana Victoria, Dowager Queen of Portugal, during the latter’s visit to Spain to promote diplomatic rapprochement between the two long-estranged kingdoms.
+It was agreed that Carlota Joaquina would marry Infante John, Duke of Beja, the youngest grandson of Mariana Victoria, while Infante Gabriel of Spain, Carlota Joaquina’s paternal uncle, would marry Infanta Mariana Vitória of Portugal, the Dowager Queen’s only surviving granddaughter and namesake.

-Carlota's apprenticeship would be tested when she underwent a series of public examinations in front of the Spanish court and Portuguese ambassadors sent on behalf of Queen Maria I of Portugal to evaluate the qualities of the princess destined to marry her second son.
-In October 1785, the Gazeta of Lisbon published an account of the tests:
+Carlota’s education was put to the test when she was subjected to a series of public examinations before the Spanish court and Portuguese ambassadors sent by Queen Maria I of Portugal to assess the qualities of the princess chosen to become the wife of her second son.
+In October 1785, the Gazeta of Lisbon published an account of these examinations:

 Everything has satisfied so completely that one can not express the admiration which such a vast instruction ought to cause at such a tender age: but...the decided talent with which God has endowed this most serene Lady, her prodigious memory, understanding and that everything is possible, especially with the awakening and capacity with which the above-mentioned master promotes such useful and glorious applications.

-Having proven the talent of the bride, there was therefore no impediment to the union with the Portuguese prince, so on 8 May 1785 was celebrated the proxy marriage; three days later, on 11 May, the 10-year-old Carlota Joaquina and her retinue left Spain for Lisbon.
-On the day she left the Spanish court, Carlota Joaquina asked her mother to make a painting of her in a red dress to place on the wall, instead of the painting of Infanta Margaret Theresa of Spain (which Carlota Joaquina claimed to be more beautiful).
-As a part of the infanta cortege were Father Felipe Scio, famous Spanish theologian and scholar, Emília O'Dempsy, as lady-in-waiting, and Anna Miquelina, personal maid of Carlota Joaquina.
-The official wedding ceremony between Infante John of Portugal and Carlota Joaquina took place on 9 June 1785; she was only 10 years old while her husband was 18.
-Due to the bride's young age, the consummation of the union was delayed until 9 January 1790, when Carlota Joaquina was then able to conceive and bear children.
+Having demonstrated the suitability and accomplishments of the bride, there were no remaining obstacles to her union with the Portuguese prince.
+Accordingly, a proxy marriage was celebrated on 8 May 1785.
+Three days later, on 11 May, the ten-year-old Carlota Joaquina departed Spain for Lisbon, accompanied by her retinue.
+On the day of her departure from the Spanish court, she asked her mother to commission a portrait of herself wearing a red dress to be displayed in place of a painting of Infanta Margarita, whom Carlota Joaquina claimed to surpass in beauty.
+Among those included in the Infanta’s entourage were Father Felipe Scio, a renowned Spanish theologian and scholar; Emília O’Dempsy, who served as lady-in-waiting; and Anna Miquelina, Carlota Joaquina’s personal maid.
+The official wedding ceremony between Infante John of Portugal and Carlota Joaquina was held on 9 June 1785.
+At the time, the bride was only ten years old, while her husband was eighteen.
+Owing to Carlota Joaquina’s young age, the consummation of the marriage was postponed until 9 January 1790, when she was considered mature enough to conceive and bear children.